“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 The gated community we lived in, a community in which I pulled down the median age by about forty years, there was a heavy concentration on hygienic purity to hospital levels of sterility.
 Keeping the impurities out, so that we could all live another five-to-ten years was the focus of the many conversations that occurred in the various town square discussions.
 They didn’t state that that was their intent, of course, but it was what I considered the conclusion to their obsessive cleanliness.

-When these people spoke of restaurants, for example, the quality of food presented there was a point in the discussion, but the cleanliness of that particular restaurant dwarfed all discussions of quality.
+When these people spoke of restaurants, for example, the quality of food presented was a point in the discussion, but the cleanliness of that particular restaurant dwarfed all discussions of quality.

 One particular restaurant, “That everyone had to try”, provided a dining experience so clean that “You could literally eat off the floor,” an angina sufferer that had undergone angioplasty —that he explained could be called a percutaneous coronary intervention— informed us.
 I wasn’t sure why he felt the need to provide that medical term for his ailment, unless he felt that the more common terms angina and angioplasty couldn’t compete with the ailments of his fellow Jacuzzi patrons, until he added its multisyllabic, more provocative AKA.